Kevin Pietersen: Early and personal life

-Pietersen was born in Pietermaritzburg, Natal Province, South Africa, to an English mother, Penny, and an Afrikaner father, Jannie.
+Pietersen was born on 27 June 1980 in Pietermaritzburg, in the Natal Province of South Africa, to an English mother, Penny, and an Afrikaner father, Jannie.
 Pietersen had a strict and disciplined childhood, along with his three brothers Tony, Greg and Bryan; he learned valuable lessons from this "fantastic" approach to parenting, and said: "Discipline is good.
 It taught me that I didn't always have to have what I wanted; that what I needed was different from what I wanted."
 Bryan played club and second XI cricket in England.
 A forearm injury at 11 years old meant Pietersen could not play rugby, but he played hockey, tennis and squash, which also made his right arm very strong for batting.

-Pietersen attended Maritzburg College, Pietermaritzburg, and made his first-class cricket debut for Natal's B team in 1997, aged 17, where he was regarded predominantly as an off spin bowler and a hard-hitting lower-order batsman.
-After two seasons, he moved to England for a five-month spell as the overseas player for club side Cannock CC, helping them win the Birmingham and District Premier League in 2000.
+Pietersen attended Maritzburg College in Pietermaritzburg, and made his first-class cricket debut for Natal's B team in 1997, aged 17, where he was regarded predominantly as an off spin bowler and a hard-hitting lower-order batsman.
+After two seasons, he moved to England for a five-month spell as the overseas player for club team Cannock CC, helping them win the Birmingham and District Premier League in 2000.
 This first spell away from home did not leave him with fond memories for England, in particular "those horrible Black Country accents" referring to a dialect of the West Midlands, living in a single room above a squash court, and working in the club bar.
-However, he returned to newly renamed KwaZulu Natal side a better cricketer; a lack of opportunities to bowl had improved his batting.
+However, he returned to newly renamed KwaZulu Natal team a better cricketer; a lack of opportunities to bowl had improved his batting.

 Having seen Pietersen play at a school cricket festival, Clive Rice invited him to sign for Nottinghamshire County Cricket Club.
 Pietersen accepted without hesitation, keen to make the most of top-class cricket under a coach for whom he had the utmost admiration.
 He did not at this stage contemplate forsaking his nation; it had not yet occurred to him that the decision would have to be taken.